ashishtiwari1993/ashish.one/content/blogs/monitoring-and-alerting-with-prometheus.md

 If you see this official architecture diagram, we have successfully set up the **Prometheus**, **Pushgateway/Exporters**, and **Prometheus UI**.

-In the next part, we will see how we can set up an alert manager and how to setup alert over the metrics.
+In the [Part 2](https://ashish.one/blogs/setup-alertmanager/), we will see how we can set up an alert manager and how to setup alert over the metrics.

 Stay tuned for the new updates.